 Disney ticket prices are based on the date you buy them for, but they don’t make it easy to comparison shop.
-You can see a few weeks or so at a time by pretend purchasing and bailing out at the payment step, but it shouldn’t have to be that hard.
-In this article you can see the cost of every regular ticket you can buy in 2023, plus information about add-on pricing and a bit of big-picture analysis.
+You can see a few weeks or so at a time by pretend purchasing and bailing out at the payment step.
+But it shouldn’t have to be that hard!
+In this article you can see the cost of every regular ticket you can buy in 2024.
+And we’ll give you information about add-on pricing and a bit of big-picture analysis.

 There’s a lot to talk about, so if you’re in a hurry then click below to go directly to the section that interests you.
-All prices in this article are accurate as of June 19, 2022 (if there are increases we’ll update them and note the new date), and do not include Florida’s 6.5% sales tax.
+All prices in this article are accurate as of October 18, 2023, and do not include Florida’s 6.5% sales tax.
 Click any image to enlarge.

 Single-Day Price Trends

-I like to start out looking at the prices for the single-day tickets, because it feels a bit like a crowd calendar that can give you a sense of when Disney expects the parks to be busiest.
-In 2023 there are 15 different prices for a single-day ticket, you buy it for a specific park, but Magic Kingdom is always the most expensive.
+I like to start out looking at the prices for the single-day tickets because it feels a bit like a crowd calendar.
+It can give you a sense of when Disney expects the parks to be busiest.
+When you buy a single-day ticket, you buy it for a specific park, but Magic Kingdom is always the most expensive.
 Animal Kingdom is always the cheapest, with the other two parks somewhere in between.

-Of course, we have a Crowd Calendar here at TouringPlans, and we update our predictions several times a year.
-At the end of 2021 we put our calendar head-to-head against Disney’s demand prediction based on ticket prices.
+Of course, we have a Crowd Calendar here at TouringPlans, and we update our predictions a few times a year.
+At the end of 2022 we put our calendar head-to-head against Disney’s demand prediction based on ticket prices.
 I’ll go ahead and brag — we came out on top. 🙂

 Overall Price Range

-The chart below breaks out the ticket prices by month, and the bubble size indicates the number of tickets at that price.
+The bubble chart breaks out ticket prices by month, with the bubble size showing the number of tickets at that price.
 I think this visual makes it obvious how many days (or how few) are really in that “rock bottom” range.

 Side note: stats nerds like me will tell you that this is a great example of why we often use the median (the halfway measurement) rather than the mean (average).
-In cases like this where the distribution isn’t symmetric, the median does a much better job of indicating the price you’re likely to pay.
+In cases like this, the median does a much better job of indicating the price you’re likely to pay.

 Add-Ons and Multi-Day Pricing